The supreme discipline of Just in Sequence (JIS) processing

 Fast, precise, and smooth JIS processing is thus a competitive factor in which every detail must be carefully considered from the very beginning.
 The order in which the ordered components are produced, picked, filled into containers and loaded onto trucks is determined on the basis of the customer's sequence specifications.

-In doing so, it is always necessary to take into account sequence shifts on the part of the customer or to integrate special productions into an ongoing production sequence.
+In doing so, it is always necessary to take sequence shifts on the part of the customer into account or to integrate special productions into an ongoing production sequence.
 A high degree of flexibility is therefore an important success factor.

 JIS peculiarities in the automotive industry

 For suppliers in the automotive industry, it is also imperative to master manufacturer-specific processes and special procedures and to map them in a practice-oriented manner: be it the AUDI bead chain, the BMW SPAB procedure including tachometer control, the New Logistics Concept (NLK) from Volkswagen or variant mapping via VCCBOM from Volvo.

 Often, different plants of one and the same manufacturer also have completely different requirements for JIS processing.
 And if you are an international supplier, electronic communication with foreign customers often has to take place in special EDI formats - in the USA, for example, via the ANSI X12 standard, in Brazil via ANFAVEA RND message.